Workers and activists around the world hold May Day rallies urging greater rights and more pay

-ISTANBUL (AP) — Workers, activists and others across Europe, Africa, the Middle East and Asia took to the streets on Wednesday to mark May Day with protests over the global pressure of rising prices and calls for greater labor rights.
+ISTANBUL (AP) — Workers, activists and others around the world took to the streets on Wednesday to mark May Day with protests over the pressure of rising prices and calls for greater labor rights.
 Pro- Palestinian sentiments were also on display.

-Police in Istanbul used tear gas and fired rubber bullets to disperse thousands of people who tried to break through a barricade and reach the main Taksim square in defiance of a government ban on celebrating Labor Day there.
-At least 30 people, mostly members of a left-wing party, were earlier detained for trying to break through another blockade.
+Police in Istanbul used tear gas and fired rubber bullets to disperse thousands of people who tried to break through a barricade and reach the main Taksim square in defiance of a ban on celebrating Labor Day there.
+Interior Minister Ali Yerlikaya said on social platform X at least 210 people were detained.

 On Wednesday, a small group of trade union representatives was permitted to enter the square to lay a wreath at a monument to the victims.

-May Day, which falls on May 1, is observed in many countries to celebrate workers’ rights.
+May Day, which falls on May 1, is observed to celebrate workers’ rights.
 It's also an opportunity to air economic grievances or political demands.
 “Tax the rich,” one banner in Germany read.
+“Don't touch the eight-hour workday!” another read in Sri Lanka.

-In Athens, several thousand protesters joined May Day marches as related labor strikes disrupted public transport and national rail services across Greece.
+In Athens, several thousand protesters joined marches as labor strikes disrupted public transport and national rail services across Greece.
 The country’s largest union demands a return to collective bargaining after labor rights were scrapped during Greece’s 2010-18 financial crisis.

 Pro-Palestinian protesters joined the rallies, waving a giant Palestinian flag as they marched past the Greek parliament.
 Others displayed banners in support of pro-Palestinian protesting students in the United States.